scala/scala3/docs/docs/reference/intersection-types-spec.md

 ## Syntax

-Syntactically, an intersection type is similar to an infix type, where the infix operator is `&`.
+Syntactically, an intersection type `S & T` is similar to an infix type, where the infix operator is `&`.

 ```